Towards Domain-agnostic Depth Completion: Robust Depth Completion

 \subsection{Model Architecture and Training}

+The framework is illustrated in Fig.~\ref{Fig: refinement framework.}.
 Our depth completion model takes as input the RGB image, sparse depth, as well as a guidance depth map, and it outputs a dense completed depth map.
-We use the ESANet-R34-NBt1D network with the ResNet-34 backbone proposed by Seichter~\etal~\cite{esanet2020} for depth completion, and we use the affine-invariant depth predicted by the method from Yin~\etal~\cite{Wei2021CVPR} as the guidance depth map.
-More details of framework is shown in the supplementary material.
+The sparse depth map supplies depth metric information, the guidance map offers robust geometric information, and they are combined implicitly with the help of our depth completion network, which performs much better than the traditional least square aligning.
+(See Table~\ref{Tab: DepComplete Cmp with SOTA on NYU}.)
+We use the slightly modified ESANet-R34-NBt1D network with the ResNet-34 backbone proposed by Seichter~\etal~\cite{esanet2020} for depth completion, and we use the affine-invariant depth predicted by the method from Yin~\etal~\cite{Wei2021CVPR} as the guidance depth map.
+Concretely, the original ESANet~\cite{esanet2020} fuses the RGB branch and the depth branch to estimate semantic information.
+During training our robust depth completion model, we simply concatenate the sparse depth map, the valid mask of the sparse depth, and the predicted guidance map together, and regard it as the depth branch input of the ESANet.
 We employ the virtual normal loss~\cite{Yin2019enforcing}, pair-wise normal regression loss~\cite{Wei2021CVPR}, ranking edge loss~\cite{xian2020structure}, and L1 loss to supervise training.
 The overall loss is defined as follows.

 We sample $36000$ images from Taskonomy~\cite{zamir2018taskonomy}, DIML~\cite{kim2018deep}, and TartainAir~\cite{wang2020tartanair} as the training data.